andreibarabas/achieving100ms/README.md

 ## Why 100ms?

-`100ms` is the Holy Grail when developing products, as it provides the ultimate experience for people using it.
+`100ms` is the Holy Grail of product development, as it provides the ultimate experience for people using it.

 According to the [Usability Engineering Study (1993)](https://www.nngroup.com/articles/response-times-3-important-limits/), `100ms` is about the limit for having the user feel that the system is `reacting instantaneously`, meaning that no special feedback is necessary except to display the result.